jjcrofts77/Advanced-Calculus-MATH20471/_sources/intro.md

 ## Part II Complex Analysis

+The second part of this course of lectures considers the extension of calculus to functions of a complex variable.
+It develops theory with important applications such as evaluation of contour integrals using residue calculus as well as real-valued integrals that arise in engineering applications.

 ### Chapter 1 Prerequisites
    - Revision of complex numbers
    - Complex valued functions

 ### Chapter 2 Differentiation
-   - Concsequences/uses of the Cauchy-Riemann equations
+   - Consequences/uses of the Cauchy-Riemann equations

 ### Chapter 3 Singularities
    - Poles
    - Removable singularities
-   - essenital singularities
+   - Essenital singularities
-   - singularities at infinity (optional)
+   - Singularities at infinity (optional)

 ### Chapter 4 Integration
    - Preliminary definitions